frawau/aiotplink/README.md

                 dev.stop()

-When registering, you get an dictionary with the flatten out info from a TP-Link device, and an address with the format (<ip address>, <port>).
+When registering, you get an dictionary with the flatten out info from a TP-Link device, and an address with the format (ip address, port).
 You can pass those information directly to 'GetDevice' to get the correct object.

 'GetDevice" is defined like so